Colouring In

 About

-Colouring In is a collaborative research project by Dr Stephanie Black (Kingston School of Art) and Dr Luise Vormittag (Camberwell College of Arts, UAL), through which we are examining the impact of illustration on themes of critical importance to global debates.
+Colouring In was a collaborative research project by Dr Stephanie Black (Kingston School of Art) and Dr Luise Vormittag (Camberwell College of Arts, UAL), through which we examined the impact of illustration on themes of critical importance to global debates.
+We worked on this project from 2020 – 2024.

-We are taking a cross-disciplinary approach to look specifically at the intersection of illustration with other areas and disciplines, as we focus on shared concerns such as the natural world, urbanism or remembrance and identity construction.
+We took a cross-disciplinary approach to look specifically at the intersection of illustration with other areas and disciplines, as we focused on shared concerns such as the natural world, urbanism or remembrance and identity construction.

-We are interested in discovering more about the impact illustration currently has in these areas and the possibilities of critical illustration practice to make meaningful interventions.
+We were interested in discovering more about the impact illustration currently has in these areas and the possibilities of critical illustration practice to make meaningful interventions.

 The PDF publications on this website are working papers – an initial insight into our research that we will develop into a more fully realised publication at a later stage.
 We invite you to write to us with your thoughts, feedback and references to innovative work that might enrich these discussions.